0xyydeca/OmniPriv/SETUP_IMPROVEMENTS_SUMMARY.md

 # Setup Improvements Summary

-This document summarizes the version enforcement and setup improvements made to PrivID.
+This document summarizes the version enforcement and setup improvements made to OmniPriv.

 ## Problem Statement